 Dividends are not taxable income events if the investments are in a tax-deferred retirement account, such as a Roth IRA, Traditional IRA, or 401(k) plan.

-Individual stock dividend payments can have different tax treatments than dividend funds because an individual has more control over when and how often they invest in dividend-paying stocks.
-If you buy and hold dividend-paying stocks, the dividends are more likely to be classified as qualified.
+Individual stock dividend payments can have different tax treatments than dividend funds because individuals have more control over when and how often they invest in dividend-paying stocks.
+If you buy and hold dividend-paying stocks, the dividends will likely be classified as qualified.

-Mutual funds are required to distribute all net profits, including capital gains, each year to shareholders.
-These mutual fund distributions are reported on Form 1099-DIV.
+Mutual funds are required to distribute all net profits, including capital gains, to shareholders each year.
+These distributions are reported on Form 1099-DIV.
 Additionally, if your mutual fund buys and sells investments in dividend-paying stocks, your distributions are more likely to be classified as ordinary income.

 5. Fees